Skip to main content

 • Burning — return a complete set (one of each token) to get your collateral back.
 Useful for exiting a position without selling on the orderbook.

-• Redemption — after a market resolves, burn your outcome tokens to receive TUSD based on the payout percentages.
-For a binary market, winning tokens pay out 1 TUSD each.
+• Redemption — after a market resolves, burn your outcome tokens to receive USDC based on the payout percentages.
+For a binary market, winning tokens pay out 1 USDC each.

 Negative risk